The views expressed by the host on this program obviously get action.

 But every Democrat constituency group has at least two things in common.

-They hate us, they despise opposition.
+They despise opposition.

-That's why they created political correctness.
+That's why they created political correctness, speech censorship.

 They hate opposition, and they'll do anything they can to eliminate it.

-That's how you get a mayor who won't let you eat what you want to eat because he thinks you don't have the sense to make the right kind of decisions about your diet for crying out loud, or about the car you drive.
+That's how you get a mayor who won't let you eat what you want to eat because he thinks you don't have the sense to make the right kind of decisions about your diet for crying out loud or about the car you drive.

 It's it to me, there's nothing about that party I want to emulate.

-There's nothing about the Democrat Party I want to be like, there's nothing they do that I want to copycat.
+There's nothing about the Democrat Party I want to be like.

-And especially I don't want to end up looking at people in this country as members of groups and then as victims.
+And especially, I don't want to end up looking at people in this country as members of groups and then as victims.

 And so reaching out to libertarians, reaching out to the Hispanics leaves me cold.